Patrick FISHER

 conventional piston engines for both gasoline and diesel.
 This

-unique and cutting edge technology provides substantial increases
+unique and cutting edge technology provides substantial

-arrangement for conventional piston engines relatively unchanged.
+mechanical arrangement for conventional piston engines

 Yoke-Arm technology increases piston dwell during combustion for